jimhoggey/SelfdrivingcarForza/README.md

 A visual representation of how my model will interact with the Forza horizon game engine.
 ![image](https://user-images.githubusercontent.com/31178932/132157516-dd2e1aa5-8c7d-47cb-b9ef-1a010e3af4e2.png)

+### Extract Road Markings.
+sliding window approach
+With the use of opencv2 and a range of image filters, such as a magnitude threshold filter, sobel x/y filter and a colour threshold.
+We can highlight the high contrast change in the lane line on the black road.
+A sliding window search function to narrow down the search window and searches where theres a high probability where the next line might be.
+To minimise confusion and false positive results.

+### Extract other vehicles and people and traffic light.
+YOLO
+we use YOLO (you only look once) with a huge training set that was pickled so its easy for us to use.
+YOLO uses a a convolutional neural network, that searches the frame for possible matches, applies bounding boxes and categorizes them.
+Anything lower then 50% will be disregarded.

+### Extract road signs.
+HOG, SVM
+We use hog features that creates a profile for how a road sign would look like and scans over the frame to find a similar match.
+This approach is overall a bit slower and less accurate.
+Hopefully to upgrade this method with a YOLO approach.

 ## Full project: Full self drivning car that also controls the car in Forza Horizon
 Project 1: get lane detection, vehicle detecion to work on a video file feature extraction